-In my life-long quest for balance and well-being, the most powerful tool and nourishing medicine that I have personally experienced has been the power of rest, and moreover our own willingness to embrace it in our daily lives.
+In my life-long quest for balance and well-being, the most powerful tool and nourishing medicine that I have personally experienced has been the power of slowing down and rest, and moreover our own willingness to embrace it in our daily lives.

 My experience with a need for deep rest began way back in my early 20's, I was diagnosed with chronic fatigue that continued throughout my 20's and into my 30’s.
-I was living in London; juggling a career in the corporate world of events, pushing through and mostly ignoring my symptoms.
-In 2005, at the age of 30, triggered by a particularly intense and stressful period at work, I experienced what I can only describe as a breakdown, I was physically and emotionally burnt out.
+I was living in London; juggling a career in the corporate world of events, pushing through, propping myself up and mostly ignoring my symptoms.
+In 2005, at the age of 30, triggered by a particularly stressful period at work, I experienced what I can only describe as a breakdown, I was physically and emotionally burnt out.

 As I began my recovery, a friend suggested I try yoga to help with relief from the acute anxiety and physical exhaustion.
-Within a short space of time, I began to experience a growing sense of wellbeing and over the next 10+ years yoga was to become an important part of my healing journey.
+Within a short space of time, I began to experience a growing sense of wellbeing, and so began my deep love for the practice and philosophy of yoga.

-Last year I completed my training as a Daring to Rest Yoga Nidra Facilitator with the incredibly inspiring teacher, mentor and author Karen Brody, who is bringing about a much needed rest revolution.
-I am also incredibly grateful to be deepening my restorative training with Judith Hanson Lasater in 2019.
+I have gone on to train as a Daring to Rest Yoga Nidra Facilitator with the incredibly inspiring teacher, mentor and author Karen Brody, who is bringing about a much needed rest revolution.
+I am also incredibly grateful to be deepening my restorative teaching with Judith Hanson Lasater.

 It has taken me many years to gift myself permission to rest, and to no longer regard taking rest as a weakness, but as powerful return back to wholeness.
 I feel deeply grateful to my incredible teachers and mentors who are sharing their wisdom and I feel deeply called to serve others and bring the nectar of rest medicine to all.